 To change your address and password, visit Member Online or contact us.

-Update who will receive your super when you die (your beneficiaries) in Member Online.
+Update who your super should go to when you die in Member Online.

 Insurance cover